Retiring in Virginia: pros, cons, and best places to retire

 The pros:

 Low taxes: Virginia has relatively low taxes compared to many other states.
-Social Security benefits and retirement income are exempt from state income taxes, and property taxes are generally lower than in neighboring states.
+Social Security benefits are exempt from state income taxes, and retirement income is partially taxed depending on your situation.
+Property taxes are generally lower than in neighboring states.

 Mild climate: Virginia's climate is moderate, with four distinct seasons.
 Summers are generally warm and humid, while winters are relatively mild, with occasional snowfalls.